kmyim/BT_MP/Notes/Notes_01May18.md

 We expect computation and simulation to be expensive; complexity of computation mentioned so far is exponential in the number of states.

 If we have time, We can hop onto the intellectual gravy train of machine learning and pretend some reinforced learning algorithm adaptively learning sequences is a good model of human behaviour.
-Further work can also be done on generalising the coalition operator e.g. do agents retain _memory_ from previous coalitions?
+Further work can also be done on generalising the coalition operator e.g. do agents retain _memory_ from previous coalition

 [^1]: _Aside_: if $u$ is a binary function, where an agent gives assent to a project proposal if $u=1$ and vetoes the proposal if $u=0$ , the Co-Op optimum is simply the condition that $u_i(a^\ast) = 1 \quad  \forall i \in \mathcal{I}$.